 - Pile the cut corned bison on on side of the bread.

-- Add sauerkraut on top of corned beef.
+- Add sauerkraut on top of corned bison.

-- Put a slice of cheese on top of corned beef and kraut and one slice on other piece of bread.
+- Put a slice of cheese on top of corned bison and kraut and one slice on other piece of bread.

 - Turn oven on to broil and place sheet pan/sandwich in oven.

-- Broil/bake until cheese and bubbly and melted.
+- Broil/bake until cheese is bubbly and melted.

 - Pull out when finished and assemble.

-Enjoy the sandwich cut in half and with a pickle!
+Enjoy the sandwich cut into halves, and with a pickle!

-Store leftover corned beef and kraut for up to two weeks in the fridge.
+Store leftover corned bison and kraut for up to two weeks in the fridge.

 I’ve got an Irish surname, but as Bruce Willis’ character Butch from Pulp Fiction so succinctly put it: “I’m American, honey.
 Our names don’t mean shit.”
 My grandmother always told us that we were ‘Heinz 57’ whenever we inquired about our family lineage; 57 varieties of (presumably?) white folks.
 That’s probably true of most of us in the United States and beyond (the 57 varieties, not necessarily the white folks part).
 Humans tend to mix together with others of varied and disparate descent to become something that is unique yet highly universal.
 I think it’s fair to say that none of us truly know all of the parts that make up our whole, but most of us think that we have some idea of where our family origin lies, at least in part.
 Your surname is definitely a good indicator of where at least part of your family hails from, but in my case even my relatives who immigrated from Ireland to the US were descended from people who immigrated to Ireland from Germany.
 That, along with some other family genealogy that has been well documented, illustrates that I am probably of around 50% German descent, with some Norwegian, Finnish, English and Irish thrown in for good measure.
 A lot of us who hail from the Northern parts of Wisconsin and Minnesota can reliably trace our Norwegian or Finnish ancestry only because the majority of those ancestors immigrated here in the early 1900s.